 2 Tbsps.
 (1 oz) Parmesan cheese, grated

 1 Tbsps. (½ oz) Black Truffle Oil

 1 fl oz Lime Juice

 Fry Prep Instructions

-To wash: Fill sink ½ way with cold water.
+To wash: Fill large bowl ½ way with cold water.
 Slice potatoes into 1/4 – 3/8 inch strips.
 Place cut potatoes directly into cold water.
 Agitate potatoes to remove dirt and excess starch.
-Bring 2 quarts of water to a simmer.
-Add salt and stir to dissolve.
-Pour salt water into a large container.
-Add remaining 6 quarts cold water.
-Transfer potatoes from sink to salted water.
+Put aside.
+To make a salt water bath, fill a second large bowl 1/4 way with warm water, add Kosher Salt, stir to dissolve.
+Add ¼ way with cold water.
+Transfer potatoes from first bowl to salted water bath.
 Potatoes can be stored in the refrigerator until you are ready to blanch.